bsurc/docs/docs/r.md

 ## Installing R packages

 There are many R packages beyond the standard library.
-If you find yourself getting an error like `there is no package called ‘PACKAGENAME’`, you probably need to install it.
+If you find yourself getting an error like `there is no package called ‘PACKAGENAME’`, you probably need to install a package.
 Here is how you can install packages in R:

-1. Load an R module **or** activate your conda environment containing your R installation:
+1. Load an R module **or** activate the conda environment containing your R installation:
     ```bash
     module load borah-misc r/4.2.2
     ```